sympy/sympy/doc/src/index.rst

 :ref:`Tutorials <tutorial>`
 -------------------------------------------------------

-Tutorials introduce Sympy features to people who are new to the project.
-It includes installation instructons, a basic introduction to Sympy operations and common gotchas.
+Tutorials introduce SymPy features to people who are new to the project.
+It includes installation instructions, a basic introduction to SymPy operations and common gotchas.

 ..  rst-class:: column